 Understanding your social media risk is more pressing than ever.
 46% of women and 41% of men said they’d spent more time on social media during the pandemic.
 And in the last year, we’ve seen first-hand how even brands can get it wrong on issues of social justice, never mind employees.

-Yet athe statistics in our recent blog 50 Employee Advocacy Statistics (That Aren’t More Than 2 Years Old!) and our survey shows, the business case for employee advocacy is stronger than ever.
+Yet as the statistics in our recent blog 50 Employee Advocacy Statistics (That Aren’t More Than 2 Years Old!) and our survey shows, the business case for employee advocacy is stronger than ever.

 Knowledge is power and we hope that our report helps you recognise the potential gaps in your employees’ social media risks knowledge – and how that can be turned into an opportunity.